 Notnow Collective did not get the ACE Emergency funding.

-Now, although we are small, with no real capital or loud voice, we want to make this weird position open and transparent.
+So now, although we are small, with no real capital or loud voice, we want to make this weird position open and transparent.
+Take part in the choir of those voices who are not delighted nor relieved.

-Firstly, we acknowledge and are very appreciative of the immediate response that the Arts Council offered.
-We are sharing the relief for all the peers who were able to secure the funding, and will hopefully be able to navigate these times safely.
+Firstly, we acknowledge and are very appreciative of the immediate response that the Arts Council England offered.
+We are grateful for the relief of all the peers who were able to secure the funding, and will be helped to navigate these times safely.

-We are also humbly sharing this space now with those who profoundly feel the void.
+We are humbly sharing this space now with those who profoundly feel the void.

 Our audiences took part in the story about having in common much more than what divides us.